 See: Deloraine, Mole Creek Caves, Narawntapu National Park, Devonport

-Dixie Blue Gelato, Villarett, Laneway, Four Ways Cafe, Verona
+Eat: Dixie Blue Gelato, Laneway, Verona

 Bridport

-There are some pretty epic vineyards where you can sample wine and sparkling on the way to the coastal town of Bridport and we fully encourage you to do so.
+There are some pretty epic vineyards where you can sample wine on the way to the coastal town of Bridport and we fully encourage you to do so.
 Plus, just outside Bridport is the Southern Hemisphere’s largest commercial lavender farm, so it would be super rude not to pop in there as well.
 Once you hit Bridport, you’ll want to drop by for some eats or if you’re into it, pop into Barnbougle Dunes for the most stunning round of golf you’ll ever play in your life.
 For more vista vibes, this Airbnb sports an open air hot tub that looks over mountain ranges.
 Book a stay here.

 The Details